 Cost: Skating €3.10, swimming €2.60

 Paris has roughly 20 carousels which are perfect for toddlers.
-Mainly found in touristy areas like by the Eiffel Tower or in the Jardin du Luxembourg, the carousels offer a fantastic diversion from the everyday landmarks and attractions.
+Mainly found in touristy areas like the Eiffel Tower or in the Jardin du Luxembourg, the carousels offer a fantastic diversion from the everyday landmarks and attractions.
 Several of the carousels date back to the late 19th and a few even maintain original features such as wooden horses and antique signage.

 Cost: Ticket prices range from about €2-5

 Toddlers will love seeing Paris from the top level of a double-decker bus.
 Once aboard, riders can travel all over the city, listening to audio commentary along the way.
 You can hop on and off at any stop, as often as you like for the duration of your pass.
 Night tours are also available.
 Passes are available for one, two, or three days.